syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/15.repartition-vm-disk/docs.en.md

 - "resize2fs /dev/vda1"
 ```

-This snippet was written for a Ubuntu 18.04 VM with a 50GiB ephemeral disk.
+This snippet was written and tested for a Ubuntu 18.04 VM with a 50GiB ephemeral disk.
 It will resize the main partition to 10 GiB and create 2 new partitions (10 GiB and 30 GiB), create an ext-4 filesystem and mount them.

 Using the OpenStack dashboard to start your VM you may provide this snippet in the `Customization Script` box located in the `Configuration` tab.
 If you prefer to use the CLI to bring up the VM, you can use the `--user-data` option to provide the cloud-config file containing the snippet.